Clockwise from top: Olaf Keil, Lou Miller, Klaus Keil, Herma Keil, Bill Fairs and Norman Akers.

 The group carried on for a little while with Brian Henderson on piano, Roger Skinner from the Pleasers, on guitar, Billy Kristian on bass and Jimmy Hill on drums.
 Another EP and album were released in 1966 and 1967 on the Salem label but the end finally came in 1967 when they called it quits.

 Along the way, the Keil Isles featured a few other luminaries at different times.
 They included John 'Yuk' Harrison, Doug Jerebine, Jimmy Sloggett, Bruno Lawrence and Rodney 'Dody' Potter.

 Herma Keil eventually moved to Australia and retired, Eliza, Helga, Klaus and Olaf all moved to the US, while Freddie went back to the Islands, where he owned a FM Radio Station, but sadly died at the end of 1994.

-Collector Records have recently released a double CD anthology of the Keil Isles, featuring 60 tracks, including 20 previously unreleased songs and alternate versions.
+Collector Records released a double CD anthology of the Keil Isles, featuring 60 tracks, including 20 previously unreleased songs and alternate versions.
 In 2001 EMI also released a compilation CD called "The Very Best Of Herma Keil and the Keil Isles".

 New Zealand Music